-Harald Heinrichs describes the necessary connection in sustainability from the countryside to the city, from small communities to megacities.
+Harald Heinrichs (DE) describes the necessary connection in sustainability from the countryside to the city, from small communities to megacities.
 Individuals can promote sustainability, but even more so when they join forces with others.

 Marold Langer-Philippsen, born in Munich, lives in Europe, works as radio/media artist, director, performer, stage/exhibition designer and musician in the fields of time-based arts with particular attention to public space, theatre and live broadcast since 1984.

 His radio works were created for community radios in Europe, Public Broadcast Stations in Germany, Austria, Czech Republic and Slovakia, Ars Electronica Linz and São Paulo Art Biennial.
 His performance works were presented throughout Europe, in the Middle East, South America and Australia.

 Objet 01 – Kein Haus wie jedes andere [No Ordinary Building]

 A three-part radio series about the site of this year’s Werkleitz Festival move to ...

 The administrative regional offices of the East German Ministry of State Security – Buildings 1 and 2 – are the site of the Werkleitz Festival and provide the framework for the three-part radio feature by Ralf Wendt.